C/2022 E3 (ZTF): Near perihelion

+The dust tail and the coma were gradually getting bigger as the comet was approaching the Sun between July and October 2022, and dust production rose from 241 ± 3 kg/s in July to 476 ± 9 kg/s.
 By early November 2022, the comet had brightened to magnitude 10 and was appearing to move slowly in Corona Borealis and Serpens as it moved parallel to Earth.
 The comet exhibited a green coma and a yellowish dust tail and a faint ion tail.
 The comet was visible in the early evening and started being visible in the morning sky by the end of November.
 By 19 December, the comet had developed a greenish coma, a short, broad dust tail, and a long faint ion tail stretching across a 2.5-degree wide field of view.
 After that, the comet started moving northward, passing through Boötes, Draco, and Ursa Minor, passing within about 10 degrees of Polaris by the end of January.

 The comet reached its perihelion on 12 January 2023, at a distance of 1.11 AU.
 The first naked-eye observations of the comet occurred on 16 and 17 January, with the comet having an estimated magnitude of 5.4 and 6.0 respectively.
 Strong solar wind from a coronal mass ejection caused a disconnection event of the ion tail of the comet on 17 January, making it appear broken.
 On 22 January an anti-tail became visible.
 This tail appears pointing toward the Sun and opposite the dust and ion tails.
 It is caused by particles lying on a disk on the orbital plane of the comet, and when Earth aligns with that plane, they look like a reverse tail.
+XMM-Newton X-ray space telescope observed the comet on 23 January, but it was only faintly detected.

 The comet's closest approach to Earth was on 1 February 2023, at a distance of 0.28 AU.
 As of 31 January 2023, the comet had an apparent magnitude of about 5; its coma was reported to be about 20' across.
+The central region of the coma measured bout 4 arcminutes across, which corresponds to diameter of 50,000 km, and featured two jets about 20 arcseconds long.
 During its closest approach to Earth, it was near the north celestial pole and located within the Camelopardalis constellation.
 The moon was a waxing gibbous and the brightening moon hampered viewing the comet without optical aid.
 On 5 February, at the full moon, the comet passed 1.5 degrees from the bright star Capella.
 On 6 February, C/2022 E3 (ZTF) visually passed near comet C/2022 U2 (ATLAS).
-On 10 to 11 February, the comet passed 1.5 degrees from Mars and, on 13 to 15 February, will pass in front of the Hyades star cluster.
+On 10 to 11 February, the comet passed 1.5 degrees from Mars and, on 13 to 15 February, passed in front of the Hyades star cluster.